IMMM-SFA/tell/doc/source/user_guide.rst

       - Is the day a federal holiday?
       - Yes (1) or No (0)

-In general the **tell** empirical models work quite well.
+In general, the **tell** empirical models work quite well.
 76% (41/54) of the BAs have an R2 value greater than 0.75 while 89% (48/54) have a MAPE under 10%.

 .. image:: _static/MLP_Summary_Statistics.png